enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Path to RCE - how to obtain a stable shell.md

 thread.join()
 ```

-I think that this causes the thread that called join to block until the thread we launch with `new Thread` dies.
-Here we are sleeping for an hour so finally we have plenty of time to look around with a stable reverse shell!
+I think that this causes the thread that called join to block until the thread we launched with `new Thread` dies.
+Inside the launched thread  we are sleeping for an hour so finally we have plenty of time to look around with a stable reverse shell!